 The BFA in Design trains designers to think conceptually and to use technical skills in a wide variety of design practices.
 BFA in Design students take the same foundation and studio elective courses as their Visual Art peers.
 Along with university liberal arts requirements, designers take foundations, art studio electives and a rigorous six-course design sequence, as well as the Thesis and Exhibition course in the final year.
 Graduates work in publishing, branding, interaction-UI/UX, motion and other design specialties.

 Click here for more information about the BFA in Design.

 The BA in Art requires fewer studio courses and allows students to study design while pursuing liberal arts interests more deeply.

 Click here for more information about the BA.

 The MFA in Design is a full-time two-year course of study that combines creative work and critical inquiry to prepare designers for advanced self-driven studio practice in the design of publications, exhibitions, information, interfaces and more.
 The program’s seminars, studio courses, and guest visits guide students in design pursuits focused on research and collaboration.
 Pursuing this degree at New Jersey’s preeminent public university allows designers to engage in meaningful collaborations with scientists, engineers, social scientists and leaders in the arts and humanities.

 Click here for more information about the MFA in Design, and review the requirements, deadlines, and application process.

-Mason Gross School is part of the flagship New Brunswick campus of Rutgers University, located 40 miles from New York City and easily accessible by public transportation.
-MFA in Design students work alongside their peers in a collaborative studio space, within the department’s downtown New Brunswick building.
-Students have 24-hour access to digital labs as well as facilities for photography, printmaking and sculpture.
-A number of work-study, teaching and work opportunities are available based on experience and departmental needs.
+Mason Gross School of the Arts is part of the flagship New Brunswick campus of Rutgers University, located 40 miles from New York City and easily accessible by public transportation.
+The Department of Art & Design is located primarily in the Civic Square Building in downtown New Brunswick, where students have 24-hour access to classrooms, studio spaces, digital labs, wood shop, facilities for photography and printmaking, and the Mason Gross Galleries, a 4,200-square-foot public exhibition space where students display their work.